When you notice an issue after a deployment, you can use the Service Health view to start your investigation.

-Looking at the histogram, the regression data is shown in the yellow bars.
-The baseline data is shown in the blue line.
+Looking at the histogram, the data from the regression period is shown in the yellow bars.
+The baseline data is shown as the blue line.
 There are a lot more yellow bars in the higher latency side of histogram, which confirms that there’s higher latency in the regression data.

 Learn more about histograms